ShubhamGawande2497/CodeRankCapstoneProject/README.md

 # CodeRankCapstoneProject
 Creating the end to end code rank capstone project
-1. Uploading the HLD File for Code Rank
+1. Uploading the HLD File for Code Rank.